 "Yet in a prior article published in the March 19, 1975, Hudkins wrote that the S-172 number was 'made up' by himself, Assistant DA, Bill Alexander and Hugh Aynesworth (who was a reporter for the Dallas Morning News).
 Hudkins arranged a conference call, the three talked about Oswald's informant status, and 'within 30 minutes' an FBI agent visited Hudkin's office to ask him questions about the Oswald story.
 From this exercise, Hudkins determined the FBI had tapped one of the three's respective phones."
 The primary evidence supports the informant claim feasibly was manufactured and promoted by Alonso Hudkins, he is the possible original source of the rumor.

 Hudkins additionally prior stated to the Secret Service "he was of the opinion that Jack Rubenstein's roommate, George Senator, could possibly have some connection with the murder of Lee Harvey Oswald.
-He did not appear to have any particular reason for making this suggestion other than when reinterviewed on December 17 he stated that Ruby had a brother and a nephew who worked for Jimmy Hoffa in Detroit, Michigan and he state it was a 'wild guess' that the Hoffa organization could be behind the assassination."viii
+He did not appear to have any particular reason for making this suggestion other than when reinterviewed on December 17 he stated that Ruby had a brother and a nephew who worked for Jimmy Hoffa in Detroit, Michigan and he states it was a 'wild guess' that the Hoffa organization could be behind the assassination."viii

 "A Secret Service report by S.A.
 Bertram (12/14/63) states than on December 12, 1963 Hudkins advised that he received information from Felton West, Houston Post Washington Bureau representative, that Oswald heard of an American plot to assassinate Castro while he was in Mexico City, September 27-October 2, 1963.
 Allegedly, Oswald was also informed that President Kennedy and Vice President-Johnson knew of the plot...Secret Service Director Thomas Kelley talked to Felton West in Washington.
 West denied having informed Hudkins about any allegation involving Oswald's knowledge of an assassination plot against Castro.
 Director Kelley concluded Hudkins was a usually unreliable source of information."ix

 None of these various contradictory official or independent accusations enjoys the support of substantial evidence.
 Not just the official suppression but public speculations cloud the evidence and reliable case information.
-Those who seek to make the evidence conform to a selected presupposition or belief seize these ideas.
-They bring us no closer to new insights but prevent them in favor of unnecessary arguments.
+Those who seek to make the evidence conform to a selected presupposition or belief seize these ideas. and they bring us no closer to new insights but prevent them in favor of unnecessary arguments.
 If the unreliable information from everyone is set aside, we may focus on the evidence that still eludes us.

 i.
 House Select Committee on Assassinations, Segregated Central Intelligence Agency files, Microfilm Reel 44, Lee Harvey Oswald Soft File., Memo from the Deputy Director for Plans to the President's Commission General Council, p.
 1